UKHO/docs/docs/quality-assurance/test-repositories.md

 ## Pickles

-Example project to demonstrate production of HTML-based Gerkin using Pickles tool with an Azure DevOps pipeline.
+Example project to demonstrate production of HTML-based Gherkin using Pickles tool with an Azure DevOps pipeline.

 <https://github.com/UKHO/pickles-demo-project>